yuchen-osdu/wellbore-domain-services/README.md

 python -m pytest --junit-xml=unit_tests_report.xml --cov=app --cov-report=html --cov-report=xml tests/unit
 ```

 Coverage reports can be viewed after the command is run.
-The HMTL reports are saved in the htmlcov directory.
+The HTML reports are saved in the htmlcov directory.

 ### Control order of the tests